Mitch Benn

 Mitchell John Benn (born 20 January 1970) is an English comedian, author and musician known for his comedy rock songs performed on BBC Radio.
 He was, until 2016, a regular contributor to BBC Radio 4's satirical programme The Now Show, and has hosted other radio shows.

-Benn has performed at several music festivals, including the first Latitude Festival, Bestival and was at Glastonbury for many years, and has performed at the Edinburgh Festival Fringe every available year since 2003.
-He has released eight studio albums and more than 100 online albums via Mitch Benn on Bandcamp.
+Benn has performed at several music festivals, including the first Latitude Festival, Bestival and was at Glastonbury for many years, and has performed at the Edinburgh Festival Fringe every available year since 2011.
+He has released eight studio albums and more than 130 online albums via Mitch Benn on Bandcamp.
 His first science fiction novel, entitled Terra, was published in July 2013 by Gollancz.
-The follow up, Terra's World was published by Gollancz in 2016 and the final part of the triology, Terra's War, was self-published in 2021.
+The follow up, Terra's World was published by Gollancz in 2016 and the final part of the trilogy, Terra's War, was self-published in 2021.

 Early life

 Mitch Benn was born in Liverpool.
 He was educated at Dovedale Primary School, the then all boys voluntary aided Liverpool Blue Coat School, followed by the University of Edinburgh, where he was a prominent member of the Edinburgh University Theatre Company at the Bedlam Theatre and performed in the Improverts improvised comedy troupe.
 He began his comedy career in Edinburgh in 1994, moved to London in 1996 and quickly established himself as a comedy club headliner as well as a favourite on the university circuit.
 He has one son and daughter, Micah and Astrid (born in November 2005 and May 2008 respectively), with his former wife Clara.
 He remarried in September 2024.